IAIA25 Sessions

 Conference Topic: G8.
 Emerging technologies

-AI has the potential to dilute our personal professional accountability, as data will increasingly be collected and analysed by algorithms - is this an ethical challenge to our profession?
-Or can AI itself present solutions to the problem it's creating ?
+AI has the potential to dilute our personal professional accountability, as new tools and approaches become available, and data will increasingly be collected and analysed by algorithms - will this exacerbate ethical challenges to our profession?
+Or can AI itself provide solutions to these problems ?

 Acceptance Status: approve